-- 1. Pre-Campaign Evaluation using the standardized ACET Baseline online survey, with the primary audience to assess pre-campaign awareness of the subject matter, including: - Aided and unaided awareness of general Government of Canada advertising, along with advertising related to the campaign topic - Aided and unaided awareness of the subject matter - 2.
-Post-campaign evaluation using the standardized ACET Post-Campaign online survey, with the primary audience to assess: - The unaided and aided awareness of the Services for Seniors advertisements and general Government of Canada advertising
+- 1. Baseline Evaluation, using the standardized ACET online survey, with the primary audience to assess pre-campaign awareness of the subject matter, including: - Aided and unaided awareness of general Government of Canada advertising, along with advertising related to the campaign topic; and - o Aided and unaided awareness of the subject matter

+- 2. Post-Campaign Evaluation, using the standardized ACET Post-Campaign online survey, with the primary audience to assess:

+- The unaided and aided awareness of the Services for Seniors advertisements and general Government of Canadaadvertising;

-- The message recall
+- The message recall;

 - Whether the advertisements were:

 - Attention catching

 - Relevant

 - Difficult to follow

 - About an important topic

 - Provide new information

 - Effective in promoting the call to action

-- o Aided and unaided awareness of the subject matter
+- Aided and unaided awareness of the subject matter.